 You can use the EDB to PST Converter that allows its user to transport both private & public folders of EDB data into Outlook PST file.
 The software runs with all MS Exchange 2019 and Windows 10 OS versions from the latest to prior.

-This blog explains the role of the Exchange Server Deployment Assistant.
+This blog explains the role of the Exchange Deployment Assistant.
 This tool guides the user so that they can easily perform the process.
 Users have the option to either use the manual or alternative solutions.
 If the user finds the manual solutions lengthy or complicated then they can use the alternative solution.
 The alternative solution is safe and secure to use.